jeffbski/redux-util/docs/introduction/Tutorial.md

 );
 ```

-`handleAction` produced a reducer for our `redux` store.
+`createReducer` produced a reducer for our `redux` store.
 Now that we have a reducer we can create a store.

 ```js
 const store = createStore(reducer, defaultState);